yarinago/Aurora-Labs-Ex/README.md

-# Project Title
+# Aurora Labs EX

-provide us a running Jenkins server, that will initiate a python job on any merge request
+This project provide us a running Jenkins server, that will initiate a python job on any merge request

 ## Prerequisites